 Task Force commemorates World AIDS Day

-WASHINGTON, Dec.
-1 — The National Gay and Lesbian Task Force commemorates World AIDS Day with a call for greater focus — including resources and public attention — toward combating the continuing epidemic of HIV/AIDS.
+The National Gay and Lesbian Task Force today commemorates World AIDS Day with a call for greater focus toward combating the continuing epidemic of HIV/AIDS.

-These numbers are startling but not surprising given data collected around rates of discrimination in medical care, sexual assault and employment discrimination: one in five transgender people have been refused medical treatment simply because of their gender identity/expression, and one in four have faced harassment or violence in a medical setting.
+These numbers are startling but not surprising given data collected around rates of discrimination in medical care, sexual assault and employment discrimination: one in five transgender people has been refused medical treatment simply because of their gender identity/expression, and one in four has faced harassment or violence in a medical setting.

 The Task Force in coalition with partner organizations has worked on implementation of the Affordable Care Act, which significantly expands coverage to people living with HIV/AIDS.
 The Task Force also advocated for the Bureau of Prisons to allow prevention activities such as condom distribution in federal prisons.
 Our advocacy in Congress includes pressing for increased funding levels for HIV prevention, treatment and services; for passage of the REPEAL HIV Discrimination Act, federal legislation that would bar criminalization on the basis of HIV status.